40843245/jQuery/tutorial guide/CH3 -- access elements in DOM tree.md

 + Basic Filter Selectors:

 It allows for more refined selection based on position or state.

++ Content Filter Selectors:

+used to filter content

++ Visibility Filter Selectors:

+used to filter the visibility

++ Form Selectors:

+used for all elements about form.

++ Form State Selectors:

+used for form state.

 Here are common query selector that be used in jQuery.